CumulusNetworks/docs/content/cumulus-netq-50/Whats-New/_index.md

 ### Upgrade Paths

 NetQ 5.0 is available exclusively for on-premises deployments.
 You can upgrade to 5.0 if your deployment is running version 4.15 or 4.14.
-First {{<link title="Back Up and Restore NetQ" text="back up your NetQ data">}}, then concurrently restore your data and upgrade NetQ during a {{<link title="Install the NetQ System" text="new NetQ 5.0 installation">}}
+First {{<link title="Back Up and Restore NetQ" text="back up your NetQ data">}}, then concurrently restore your data and upgrade NetQ during a {{<link title="Install the NetQ System" text="new NetQ 5.0 installation">}}.

 ### Compatible Agent Versions